Germany's electricity grid stable amid energy transition

 Generally, security of supply strongly correlates with the share of underground electricity cables.
-In Germany, 80 percent of its 1.8 million kilometres of cables are buried, whereas in the US – with around 40 percent – and Australia and many Southern European countries, this share tends to be lower.
+In Germany, more than 80 percent of its 1.8 million kilometres of cables are buried, whereas in the US – with around 40 percent – and Australia and many Southern European countries, this share tends to be lower.
 This makes the grid more vulnerable to being disrupted, for example by fallen tree branches.

 The sources of energy generation so far have little impact on security of supply.
 But grid operators in Germany have to go to great lengths to balance asymmetric production of green electricity across their networks.
 The amount of so-called “re-dispatch measures” has risen strongly.
 Redispatch is when the grid operator forces a power station to lower production in a region with oversupply, and directs another plant in a low-production region to higher output.
 The cost is passed on to consumers.
-A fleet of costly backup power plants has also been put in place.
-Large disruptions or blackouts because of the rising green power share have so far been successfully avoided.